tech-at-arl/Digital-Scholarship-Institute/January 2018/Archives and Exhibitions/README.md

 # Introduction

 This document presents an overview of the workshop, which includes both lecture and hands-on exercises.
 Your instructors are Sarah Melton (sarah.melton@bc.edu) and Pamella Lach (plach@sdsu.edu).
+[Slides](https://docs.google.com/presentation/d/13_ymLaR-ip77Q7qPdWMmhZCFclLbDkdN4aQsNsfxp3o/edit?usp=sharing) are available on Google Drive.

 ## Learning Goals